tatianegercina/FinTech/01-Lesson-Plans/12-NLP/2/Activities/07-Stu_Blockchain_Voice/README.md

-# The Voice of the Virus
+# The Voice of the Blockchain

-The COVID-19 or coronavirus of 2020 was a pandemic that shook global economies including Canada's stock market.
-In this activity, you will retrieve news articles about this historical economic event in English and French to capture the voice of the crisis in two different languages.
+Canada lies at the frontier of the blockchain sector with increasing adoption rates and favorable regulations.
+In this activity you will retrieve news articles regarding blockchain in Canada for both English and French languages to capture the voice of the blockchain.

 ## Instructions

 ### Getting News Articles in English

-In this section you have to fetch news articles using the News API with the keywords `coronavirus`, `canada`, and `2020` in English.
+In this section you have to fetch news articles using the News API with the keywords `blockchain`, `canada`, and `2020` in English.

 Refer to [the `everything` endpoint documentation](https://newsapi.org/docs/endpoints/everything) of the News API to find out how you can include these three keywords on the `q` parameter.

 ### Getting News Articles in French

-Fetching news in French will require keywords in this language, so retrieve the news articles using the News API with the keywords `coronavirus`, `canada`, and `2020`.
+Fetching news in French will require keywords in this language, so retrieve the news articles using the News API with the keywords `blockchain`, `canada`, and `2020`.

 ### Create a DataFrame with All the Results